Iris R. “Peggy” (Alexander) Bailey

 Predeceasing her was husband Bill, oldest child Robert, daughter-in-law Pen, her seven Alexander siblings - Glennie, Guy, Evelyn, Lois, Bob, Carl, and Avis, and her niece Polly who was like a sister to her.
 Surviving family members include: son Richard Bailey (Thip); daughters Jeanne Bailey McGowan (Jim) and Karen Bailey; grandson Brad Bailey and his mother Jackie; grandsons Priwan Moontri (Becki) and Pornchai Moontri; and many beloved nieces and nephews and their families.

-This spring Peggy will be buried next to Bill at the Maine Veterans Cemetery in Augusta.
-Those who wish to honor her life might do so with a donation to Midcoast Maine Humane Society (30 Range Rd, Brunswick, Maine 04011) or the Veterans Memorial Cemetery Association (PO Box 942, Augusta, ME 04332).
+A committal service will be held at 12 P.M. on Friday, May 10, 2019 where she will be buried next to Bill at the Maine Veterans Cemetery, Mt.
+Vernon Road in Augusta.
+Those who wish to honor her life might do so with a donation to Midcoast Humane (190 Pleasant Street, Brunswick, Maine 04011) or the Veterans Memorial Cemetery Association (PO Box 942, Augusta, ME 04332).

 Her family is very grateful to all the wonderful folks at Martin’s Point Health Care in Brunswick, CHANS, CHANS Hospice, and Comfort Keepers of Damariscotta for taking such good care of her – reflecting the spirit of how she always took good care of others.